Robert L. Lewis Academy of Scholars

 The Robert L. Lewis Academy of Scholars is an experience designed for ambitious students with a passion for social justice who want to make a difference in their communities and in the world.
 This program requires a commitment of a complete academic year and is divided into Fall Semester and Spring Semester components.

-Fall Semester: You will study the history and philosophy of social justice through successful completion of the PHIL-208H Honors Social Justice course.
-As a Scholar in the Academy, you will also attend three mandatory meetings during the Fall semester, held immediately following your Friday class session.
+You will study the history and philosophy of social justice through successful completion of the PHIL-208H Honors Social Justice course.
+As a Scholar in the Academy, you will also attend two mandatory meetings during the Fall semester, in September and in early November.
 With the support of faculty and community experts, you will prepare and present a proposal for your project that addresses a personal interest to "change the world."

-At the end of April, the Academy of Scholars concludes with a showcase of the projects at the Tri-C Student Success Symposium.
-You will be presented a certificate and recognized as a Robert L. Lewis Scholar at the awards portion of the Symposium.
+At the end of the semester, the Academy of Scholars concludes with a showcase of the projects at the Tri-C Student Success Symposium.

 Students will benefit from: